 Robotics Academy Certified Training for VEX V5 (Online)

 To follow along with this course, you will need access to VEX V5 hardware and the VEXCode Text Programming software (available for free from VEX Robotics).
 In this web-based teacher training, you will learn to teach programming and STEM using robotics.
 Tuition includes online access to CS2N and Carnegie Mellon Robotics Academy Training Materials.

 This course focuses on learning how to teach programming and additional STEM concepts using the VEX V5 robot.
-You can earn professional development credits and a Carnegie Mellon Robotics Academy Certification by completing various assignments throughout the course and passing an exam.
+You can earn Continuing Education Hours (ACT for PA residents) and a Carnegie Mellon Robotics Academy Certification by completing various assignments throughout the course and passing an exam.